Hunting game birds and deer with dogs in Victoria

 Under the Code of Practice for the Welfare of Animals in Hunting, any dog used to assist game hunters must instinctively hunt and must be non-aggressive, obedient and be able to be trained to obey commands from the hunter to only hunt certain types of wild animals and to ignore distractions in the field.
 Any dog that attacks, bites or maims wildlife, including game, must not be used.

-The new regulations create an offence for a gundog or deer hunting dog that attacks, bites or maims wildlife, including game.
-The maximum penalty for this offence is approximately $2,800.
+The Regulations contain an offence for a gundog or deer hunting dog that attacks, bites or maims wildlife, including game.
+The maximum penalty for this currently exceeds $3,698.